NL-BioImaging/biomero/README.md

 # slurm-config.ini
-The `slurm-config.ini` file is a configuration file used by the `omero_slurm_client` Python package to specify various settings related to SSH and Slurm.
+The `slurm-config.ini` file is a configuration file used by the `biomero` Python package to specify various settings related to SSH and Slurm.
 Here is a brief description of its contents:

 [**SSH**]: This section contains SSH settings, including the alias for the SLURM SSH connection (host).
 Additional SSH configuration can be specified in the user's SSH config file or in `/etc/fabric.yml`.